Fields overview

 Enum type name examples

-2. Once you created your own enum field, you can not change enum type name, namespace or underlying type, because they are stored inside database.
-If you want to rename enum type or namespace, follow this guide.
-If you want to change underlying enum type (int, short, byte), follow this guide.
+- Once enum field is created, you cannot change the enum type name, namespace, or underlying type, as these are stored in the database.
+If you need to rename the enum type or namespace, refer to this guide.
+If you need to change underlying enum type (int, short, byte), refer to this guide.

 Enums with [Flags] attribute has special GUI, allowing to select multiple constants